-Profit vs Revenue: The SaaS Founder's Reality Check
+Profit vs Revenue: The Difference SaaS Founders Need to Know

-Profit vs Revenue: Why SaaS Founders Confuse These Two Numbers
+Profit vs Revenue: The Difference SaaS Founders Need to Know

-Revenue looks good on a dashboard.
-Profit tells you if the business survives.
+The profit vs revenue distinction matters more than most founders realize.
+Revenue looks good on a dashboard while profit tells you if the business survives.
 Most founders track the first obsessively and discover the second too late.
-Here’s the honest breakdown — and which number deserves your attention at each stage.

-If you’re also fuzzy on revenue vs income, start there — it covers the top-of-P&L distinction.
+If you’re also fuzzy on revenue vs income, start there, it covers the top-of-P&L distinction that sits one layer below the profit vs revenue split.

 Quick Answer